it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 #### Notes 50

 Field level gateway is a dedicated custom agent acting as an intermediary for nodes connected to the cyber-physical system.
-This solution is not constrained by the vendor communication context and as the result may be used to handle communication with a variety of clouds.
-Still this solution is contained only to fulfil the gateway functionality.
+This solution is not constrained by the cloud vendor communication context and as the result may be used to handle communication with a variety of clouds.
+Still, this solution is constrained to fulfill the gateway functionality only.

 ### Embedded Gateway Interoperability Scenario